mortii/anki-morphs/docs/src/user_guide/setup/prioritizing.md

 The more frequently a morph occurs in a language, the more useful it is to learn.
 This is the fundamental principle behind AnkiMorphs--learn a language in the order that will be the most useful.

-AnkiMorphs is a general purpose language learning tool, therefore it has to be told which morphs occur most often.
-You can do this in two ways, either have AnkiMorphs calculate the morph frequencies found in your cards (`Collection frequency`), or you can specify a [custom .csv file](#frequencycsv) that contains that information.
+AnkiMorphs is a general purpose language learning tool, therefore, it has to be told which morphs occur most often.
+You can do this in two ways, either have AnkiMorphs calculate the morph frequencies found in your cards (`Collection frequency`), or you can specify a custom .csv file that contains that information.

 ## frequency.csv